-Polarized Sports sunglasses without the action figure look
+Polarized sports sunglasses without the action figure look

-Nothing causes imposter syndrome like browsing high-end, performance sunglasses.
+Nothing causes imposter syndrome like browsing high-end, sports sunglasses.
 If you’re like us, the price tag alone is enough to activate your gag reflex, and you’re vaguely terrified an Ironman champion will mistake you for a kindred spirit.

 Ditch imposter syndrome when you grab a pair of Sunskis.
 With better visual accuracy, precision and comfort, you’ll be able to find your edge without feeling phony.
-Here are a few things to consider when choosing active sunglasses.
+Here are a few things to consider when choosing active sports sunglasses.

-Take a close look at lenses
+Take a closer look at our UV protection sunglass lenses

 While almost everyone can benefit from polarized lenses, they’re particularly useful for athletes.
 When moving at high speeds down a trail or ski slope, it’s handy to be able to see slick rocks, mud, or ice.
 Polarized lenses give you greater definition by enhancing contrast and reducing glare, which in turn provides better accuracy when making split-second decisions.

-Dark-tinted sunglasses are good for more than hiding a bad hangover.
+Dark-tinted sports sunglasses are good for more than hiding a bad hangover.
 If you’re making a splash on the water or frolicking in the snow, look for a lower VLT rating, which means more light is blocked in highly reflective conditions.